Here’s a question you need to honestly ask yourself: How coachable are you?

 The best coaching is purpose driven, and offers techniques that spark your imagination, that sharpen and heighten your skills with repeated practice.
 Coaching, when done correctly, is not about how your coach would do it, or riddled with forced ‘bumper sticker’ catch phrases, but instead offer an active opportunity to develop your observational skills as well as your performance prowess.

-Considering better than 85% of all talent auditioning today, regardless of experience level, are only guessing as to what’s expected of them and rarely coach even once a year to insure they are upping their game and challenging their comfort zone, you have a decided advantage if you do.
-Delivering the same thing over and over and over again is the very least you can possibly do and should never be your aim, because it ultimately makes you expendable, not to mention forgettable.
+Considering better than 85% of all talent auditioning today, regardless of experience level, are typically feeling their way around in the dark; only guessing as to what’s expected of them and maybe squeezing in a coaching session once or twice a year.
+To insure a decided advantage for yourself, coaching is an imperative if you hope to up your game and challenge your comfort zone, because delivering the same thing over and over and over again is the very least you can possibly do and should never be your aim.
+It ultimately makes you expendable, not to mention forgettable.

-Committing to coaching no less than twice a year, whether you’re booking a great deal of work or not, with someone who mans you with techniques you can effectively employ, is what’s expected of every professional talent, and it always has been.
+Committing yourself to coaching a few times a year, with someone who mans you with techniques you can effectively employ, is what’s expected of every professional talent, and it always has been, whether you’re currently booking a great deal of work or not.
 What sets professionals apart from everyone else is imagination, technique and confidence.
 Coaching feeds your read.
 If you aren’t developing skills to effectively self-direct and continually challenge your comfort zone, it’s unlikely you will develop enough to go the distance beyond a couple months.

-Make it your mission to be every clients’ ideal talent: Someone everyone can rely on as a go-to voiceover.
+Make it your mission to become every clients’ ideal talent: Someone everyone can rely on as their go-to voiceover.

 Again, you’re as ‘direct-able’ as you are coachable.
 If it doesn’t challenge you, it won’t change you.
 And change is the name of the game.